 There are two kinds of mulch: organic and inorganic.
 Both are laid on the soil around plants to lock in moisture and nutrients and to help suppress weeds.
 In winter, an organic mulch can also be used to protect the roots of more delicate plants.

 Want to know more?
-Read on for our expert guide, then head to our plants and trees hub for more gardening advice.
+Read on for our expert guide, then head over to our how to compost guide for more ways you can improve your soil and plants.

 What is mulch?

 This includes well-rotted manure, garden compost, leaf mould and composted bark – pretty much anything that was once living material.
-You can buy products specially designed for mulching too, such as Lakeland Gold (made from bracken, and good for heavy, clay soils) and Wool Compost Double Strength (ideal for free-draining soils), both from Dale Foot Composts.
+Our guides on how to compost and how to make leaf mould are packed with advice on how to create your own.
+You can also buy products specially designed for mulching too, such as Lakeland Gold (made from bracken, and good for heavy, clay soils) and Wool Compost Double Strength (ideal for free-draining soils), both from Dale Foot Composts.

 Organic mulches look great in the garden and as well as locking in moisture and suppressing weeds, they also improve the soil as they slowly decompose, helping to keep plants healthy so they grow more vigorously and are more able to fight off pests and diseases.